Therapeutic Yoga for High Blood Pressure

 - During the treatment, all the yoga asanas for high blood pressure will be performed with the help of props.

-- Patients will be treated by trained yoga teachers under the guidance of Yogacharya Rajveer Singh Chauhan.
+- Patients are trained and treated under guidance of experienced yoga teachers including Yogacharya Rajveer Singh Chauhan.

 - The sequence and difficulty level of asanas may vary according to the condition of patients and their respective medical conditions.

 - Every person will be advised to perform asanas based on their current health, age and their present capacity to perform asanas.

 Hypertension or high B.P. is a concerning problem as it can be the breeding ground for several serious diseases.
 Technically, blood pressure is the measure of the quantity of blood passing through the vessels at a given point in time.

 When the pressure moves beyond the permitted threshold and stays that way for long, it starts affecting the heart.
 Constant blood pressure can exert pressure on the heart and can lead to cardiac arrests and serious heart conditions.
 Blood pressure is known as a silent killer as it shows no symptoms or discomforting signs till it's too late, Other than the heart, high blood pressure can also affect the kidneys, brain, and other vital organs of the body.